dailystory/docs/articles/emails/index.md

 This will open up a page listing All Emails.
 From here you can select an existing email to edit or click the + New Email button to create a new email.

-> This page also provide some insights into Delivered, Opened, Clicked and Bounced statistics for emails.

-Clicking on any of the numbers for Delivered, Opened, Clicked and Bounced will open reports for the email.
+Clicking on any of the numbers for Delivered, Opened, Clicked and Bounced will [open reports](#email-reporting) for the email.

 ![All Emails](/articles/emails/emails-02.png "All Emails")